 In that case, there are three main ways to get from Bangkok to Koh Samet:

-- Bus and Ferry: You can take a bus from Bangkok's Eastern Bus Terminal (Ekamai) to Ban Phe, which is the main ferry terminal for Koh Samet.
-From there, you can take a ferry to the island.
+- Bus and Ferry: You can take a bus from Bangkok’s Eastern Bus Terminal (Ekamai) to Ban Phe, the main ferry terminal for Koh Samet.
+From Ban Phe, a ferry will take you directly to the island.

-- Private Car, Minivan or Taxi: You can hire a private car, minivan, or taxi to take you from Bangkok to Ban Phe ferry port.
-The journey takes about 2.5 to 3 hours.
+- Private Car, Minivan, or Taxi: Hiring a private car, minivan, or taxi is another option.
+The journey from Bangkok to Ban Phe ferry port typically takes 2.5 to 3 hours, depending on traffic.

 - Flight: There are no direct flights from Bangkok to Koh Samet.
-However, depending on where you are in Thailand you can fly to U-Tapao (Rayong-Pattaya) International Airport and then take a taxi to Ban Phe ferry port.
-From there, you can take a ferry to the island.
+However, you can fly to U-Tapao (Rayong-Pattaya) International Airport and then take a taxi to Ban Phe ferry port, where you can board a ferry to the island.

 + See bus ticket & car pricing here